-Students who are identified by the Pupil Personnel Service Team as having demonstrated aggressive behavior or behaviors that put them at risk for aggressive behavior including, but not limied to "bullying" which is hereby defined as conducts and behaviors toward other students that, to a marked degree, appear intended to terrorize, intimidate, or start fights with other students shall be regerred to the school principal.
-The principal should promptly notify the student's parent or guardian of the referral and shall attempt to schedule a parentteacher conference to discuss the referral and to recommend such available early intervention procedures as are deemed reasonably appropriate.
+Students who have demonstrated aggressive behavior including, but not limited to "bullying" which is hereby defined as conduct and behaviors toward other students that, to a marked degree, appear intended to terrorize, intimidate, or start fights with other students shall be referred to the building administrator.
+These behaviors can include bullying/intimidation by other means such as: telephones, pagers, computers, online message services, blogs, etc. The building administration should promptly notify the student's parent or guardian of the referral and shall attempt to schedule a parent-teacher conference to discuss the referral, and to recommend such available early intervention procedures as are deemed reasonably appropriate and available through District 303.